drduh/macOS-Security-and-Privacy-Guide/README.md

 [...]
 ```

 The installation will take a while, so be patient.
-You can use the command `tail -F /var/log/install.log` in another Terminal window to monitor progress or check for any failures.
+Use `tail -F /var/log/install.log` in another terminal to monitor progress and check for errors.

-Once the installation completes successfully, detach, convert and verify the image:
+Once the installation is complete, detach, convert and verify the image:

 ```console
 $ hdiutil detach /tmp/macos